secdev/scapy/doc/scapy/advanced_usage.rst

 A ``Sink`` class receives data like a ``Drain``, from the lower canal in its ``push`` method, and from the higher canal from its ``high_push`` method.

-A ``Sink`` is the dead end of data, it won't be send anywhere after it.
+A ``Sink`` is the dead end of data, it won't be sent anywhere after it.

 For instance, here is how ConsoleSink is implemented: